Mellanox/libvma/README.txt

  the receiving thread did not get to a blocked state to cause a contexts switch and hurt latency.
 - No dropped packets caused by socket receive buffer limit (see VMA_RX_BYTES_MIN)

-IGMP
-====
-To participate in a multicast that spans multiple networks, a host must inform local routers.
-The local routers contact other routers, passing on the membership information and establishing routes.

-Routers and hosts that implement multicast use the Internet Group Management Protocol (IGMP) to communicate group membership information, later the local router can propagate multicast membership information to other routers through the Internet.

-In order to enable this behavior at applications running over IPoIB networks please use IGMPv2 on the network:
-   'echo 2 > /proc/sys/net/ipv4/conf/ibX/force_igmp_version'

 Interrupt Moderation
 ====================